Who Should Wear A Medical Alert System?

 If someone breaks into your home, your alert system is the fastest way to contact authorities.
 The voice of the operator on the loudspeaker may also act as a deterrent for a robbery in progress.

 Wandering can be a serious problem for seniors with memory problems, dementia, or Alzheimer’s.
-According to the Alzheimer’s association, 6 in 10 people with dementia will wander, a problem that can occur even in its earliest stages.
+According to the Alzheimer’s Association, 6 in 10 people with dementia will wander at least once.
 In medical alert systems that are GPS enabled, locating your loved one can be as simple as pressing a button.

 Do your research on the top providers in the area and make sure that they don’t charge extra fees.